textpattern/textpattern/README.txt

 == Upgrading ==

-* Simply replace the two files in your main installation directory (index.php and .htaccess), everything in your /rpc/ directory and everything in your /textpattern/ directory (except config.php) with the corresponding files in this distribution.
+* Simply replace the three files in your main installation directory (index.php, css.php and .htaccess), everything in your /rpc/ directory and everything in your /textpattern/ directory (except config.php) with the corresponding files in this distribution. css.php and /rpc/ might not yet exist in your current site.
 * When you login to the admin-side, the relevant upgrade script is run automatically.
 Please take a look into diagnostics to find out whether there are any errors and whether the correct version number is displayed.
+  NOTE: Upgrades from versions below 4.2.0 will present this warning upon your very first login to the admin-side:
+    Warning: Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in /path/to/your/site/textpattern/lib/txplib_db.php on line xx This is expected behaviour for the very first login after an upgrade.
+  Every further move in the admin side must not throw any error message.
+* Verify all preference settings.

 == Getting Started ==